Click here to download or print the Word document

 Education activities include live and telecast conferences, regularly scheduled series, internet CME, journal CME, procedure-oriented programs, individual mini-fellowships and enduring materials.
 Some activities may be planned and implemented with a non-accredited joint-sponsor or other organization.

-It is expected that participation in OCME educational offerings will yield identifiable improvements in learner competence and knowledge as reflected in pre and post evaluative tools and/or improvements in learner performance in the clinical setting as demonstrated by a positive impact on measures of patient or public health outcomes.
+It is expected that participation in educational offerings provided by the OCME will yield identifiable improvements in the learners’ knowledge, skills, and competence as reflected in pre and post evaluative tools and/or improvements in learner performance in the clinical setting as demonstrated by a positive impact on measures of patient or public health outcomes.